aws-samples/amazon-chime-sdk/apps/chat/README.md

     ChannelArn: channelArn,
     Content: messageContent,
     Persistence: 'PERSISTENT', // Allowed types are PERSISTENT and NON_PERSISTENT
-    Type: 'STANDARD' // Allowed types are STANDARD and CONTROL };
+    Type: 'STANDARD', // Allowed types are STANDARD and CONTROL
+    SubChannelId: subChannelId, // Required only when sending message to a subchannel of an elastic channel };
   if (options && options.Metadata) {
     params.Metadata = options.Metadata;